The Vue Lite earned the lowest overall score in this review with disappointing performance in almost every test and metric.

 The Baby Jogger company was started in 1984 by parents looking to jog with their toddlers.
-To solve this problem they invented the first true jogging stroller.
+To solve this problem, they invented the first real jogging stroller.
 Since then, they have designed strollers for almost every terrain or activity.
 Baby Jogger was acquired by Newell Rubbermaid, a global marketer, in 2015 and together they continue to create popular strollers.

 Given that the Vue came in dead last out of 19 products, it isn't a big shock that it did not win an award.
 The chart below shows how the Vue (in blue) compared to the competition in overall score and rank.

 The sections below offer the details of test results for each metric and some comparison to similar strollers that performed better than the Vue.

 The Vue earned a 5 of 10 for weight and folded size, with an overall weight of 14.7 lbs, only 4 of the 18 strollers weigh more.
 The Vue is 6,741.63 cubic inches when folded, which is 2000 cubic inches larger than the Inglesina Net.
 This design means it is harder to carry long distance compared to the Inglesina Net that is only 11.88 lbs.
 The Vue does have a carry handle, but a shoulder strap would be more comfortable.